aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## I’m in!
 What about access to the GUI, though?

-Once you’re connected to your Mac instance, you can [use SSH to enable VNC access via macOS’ built-in Screen Sharing service.](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/steps/03_connect_and_enable.md) For enhanced GUI connectivity, check out our [step-by-step blog](https://aws.amazon.com/blogs/apn/amazon-ec2-mac-enhanced-remote-access-with-hp-anyware/) with HP Anyware (formerly Teradici), a macOS agent (x86 available today on [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-isaghmqny2wr6), Apple silicon launching February 2023) enabling secure, compressed, pixel-perfect remote screen sessions.
-Also, keep in mind, the flexibility of the cloud means there may not be a need to replace on-premises, physical developer devices with cloud EC2 Macs on a one-to-one basis.
+Once you’re connected to your Mac instance, you can [use SSH to enable VNC access via macOS’ built-in Screen Sharing service.](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/steps/03_connect_and_enable.md) For enhanced GUI connectivity, check out our [step-by-step blog](https://aws.amazon.com/blogs/apn/amazon-ec2-mac-enhanced-remote-access-with-hp-anyware/) with HP Anyware (formerly Teradici), a macOS agent available today on [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-isaghmqny2wr6) enabling secure, compressed, pixel-perfect remote screen sessions.
+[Citrix VDA](https://www.youtube.com/watch?v=YDWu1jNHiAo) integrates with EC2 Macs for high-performance, flexible remote access.
+Also, keep in mind, the elasticity of the cloud means there may not be a need to replace on-premises, physical developer devices with cloud EC2 Macs on a one-to-one basis.
 For example, if you have Apple developers located across geographical regions—great!
 Using an [auto-scaled shared pool of EC2 Macs](https://aws.amazon.com/blogs/compute/implementing-autoscaling-for-ec2-mac-instances/) for devs across time zones to launch an instance on (and terminate when done) can bring extra savings through the efficiencies gained.
 If this interests you or you’re ready to get going, let’s talk, as we have some great resources and experience to share—see below how to get in touch!

 ## Tell me more about security,  my InfoSec guys love that!